UniversitaDellaCalabria/uniAuth/README.md

 cp idp_pysaml2.py.example idp_pysaml2.py
 ````

-> You can use metadata and SP definitions in `idp_pysaml2.py` for pysaml2 and djangosaml2idp legacy compatibility or manage them via Django Admin backend.
+> You can use metadata and SP definitions in `idp_pysaml2.py` for pysaml2 compatibility otherwise you can create and manage them via Django Admin backend.

 #### Create Database
 ````